Motor Racing Network

 Motor Racing Network (MRN) is an American radio network that syndicates broadcasts of auto racing events, particularly NASCAR.
-MRN was founded in 1970 by NASCAR founder Bill France, Sr. and broadcaster Ken Squier, and is a wholly owned subsidiary of NASCAR.
+MRN was founded in 1970 by NASCAR founder Bill France Sr. and broadcaster Ken Squier, and is a wholly owned subsidiary of NASCAR.
 Its first broadcast was the 1970 Daytona 500.

-MRN is one of the two main radio broadcasters of the NASCAR Cup Series and Xfinity Series, covering events held at tracks owned by NASCAR, along with Pocono Raceway and World Wide Technology Raceway.
+MRN is one of the two main radio broadcasters of the NASCAR Cup Series and O'Reilly Auto Parts Series, covering events held at tracks owned by NASCAR, along with Pocono Raceway and Gateway Motorsports Park.
 It also broadcasts the NASCAR All-Star Race.
 Almost all of the remaining Cup and Xfinity races are broadcast by the Speedway Motorsports-owned Performance Racing Network (PRN), besides the Brickyard 400 (which is broadcast by the Indianapolis Motor Speedway Radio Network in association with PRN); many stations have affiliations with both MRN and PRN in order to air a full NASCAR schedule.
 PRN and MRN, as of 2025, also collaborate as the NASCAR Racing Network to carry all NASCAR Craftsman Truck Series events, with distribution handled by MRN (although clearance of Xfinity and Truck races varies by station).
 All races are also carried on Sirius XM NASCAR Radio.

 In addition to NASCAR races, MRN broadcasts the majority of the ARCA Menards Series and once had exclusive coverage of the United SportsCar Championship (IMSA now does the radio broadcasts) and Formula One, including the United States Grand Prix, which returned in the 2012 season at the Circuit of the Americas in Austin, Texas and offers other race related programs.

 The MRN flagship station is WNDB, which serves Daytona Beach, Florida.
 The network headquarters moved near Charlotte, North Carolina in 2008.